-Dr David Putrino is a neuroscientist and a rehabilitation specialist at Mount Sinai Hospital.
+Dr. David Putrino is a neuroscientist and rehabilitation specialist at Mount Sinai Hospital.
 He has cared for many long-haulers since the outbreak started becoming serious in March.
 He believes the symptoms of long-haulers resemble dysautonomia.
 This condition refers to disorders that disrupt the autonomic nervous system.
 This system manages everything from breathing, blood pressure, digestion, and heart rate.
-If it is damaged, functions of the body that are usually automatic – like breathing normally – might suffer from erratic changes.
-This could explain why a common symptom of long-haulers include breathlessness.
+If damaged, functions of the body that are usually automatic – like breathing normally – might suffer from erratic changes.
+This could explain why a common symptom of long-haulers is breathlessness.
 Even when they have normal oxygen levels.

 Disability is something that many long-haulers look at.
 Partly because of the uncertainty still surrounding the condition.
 And partly because of how it causes many patients to become chronically ill with varying symptoms.